 Again and again in our conversation, Tanumihardja emphasized that congee is a meal that’s all about personal preference.
 Have some chicken wings?
 Throw those in.
 Want to try making congee with brown rice or quinoa?
 Go for it.
 Have some kimchi that needs eating?
 Pile it on.
 There’s no right or wrong way here!
 Start with this basic recipe, and then start trying variations based on what you have in your kitchen and what you’re craving.

-1 cup rice — any kind
+rice — any kind

-6 cups chicken stock, vegetable stock, or water
+chicken stock, vegetable stock, or water

 Optional, for richer congee: leftover cooked chicken wings or bones from a roasted chicken, skin removed

 Thinly sliced green onions